 - Upon approval by the department chair, the faculty must submit the Independent Study Form to the Office of Records & Registration.

 - To ensure the academic integrity of the independent study, all independent studies must be sponsored by a NYU Stern full-time faculty member.
-Any adjunct faculty member working with a student on an independent study must be approved by the Vice Dean of MBA Programs.

 - Independent studies may be 1.5 or 3 non-Core credits, depending on the workload.
 An independent study should have an intellectual load equivalent to that of a conventional course of the same value, as determined by the faculty member.